A Thermodynamically Consistent Free Boundary Model for Two-Phase Flows in an Evolving Domain with Bulk-Surface Interaction: Model derivation

 Consequently, the mass balances \eqref{BL:MASS:B} and \eqref{BL:MASS:S} can be rewritten as

 We now introduce $\phi_i:\QT\to\R$ and $\psi_i:\ST\to\R$, $i=1,2$, to denote the volume fractions of the two fluids in the bulk and the two substrates on the boundary, respectively.
-Recalling that each component has a constant density $\trho_i$, $\tilde{\sigma}$, $i=1,2$, the volume fractions can be identified as
+Assuming that the bulk and surface materials each have a constant density $\trho_i$, $\tilde{\sigma}_i$, $i=1,2$, the volume fractions can be identified as

 Under the assumption that the excess volume is zero, we have

 We further define the order parameters